| Enterprise | ||||

 Configure scheduled sleep and wake-up

-This only works for virtual clusters without a template, if you want to change the auto sleep configuration for a virtual cluster created by a template, it must be configured in the template.
+This only works for tenant clusters without a template, if you want to change the auto sleep configuration for a tenant cluster created by a template, it must be configured in the template.

-In the Virtual Clusters view, hover over the virtual cluster that you want to configure auto sleep for.
+In the Spaces view, hover over the tenant cluster that you want to configure auto sleep for.

 Click on the button.